fsmosca/chess-artist/README.txt

    view of white, if it is positive, it is better for white, and if negative it is better for black.
 Example 1. e4 {+0.74} white is ahead by 0.74 of a pawn, or almost 3/4 value of a pawn.
+9. If you want to have a different output filename, or different engine filename or different input filename, then use the command line options below. chess-artist.py -inpgn mygames.pgn -outpgn output.pgn -eng "Stockfish 7.exe"

 H. Example annotated game
 [Event "4th Sinquefield Cup 2016"]